Frequently Asked Questions

 On the first floor of Tillinghast, the UD building on the Riverdale Campus.
-The office is at the western end of the main corridor, behind the Student Publication Office (Stu Pub) and the elevator.
+The office is at the western end of the main corridor, to the left of the elevator.

 Who works in ICIE?

 What does ICIE do?

 The Office for Identity, Culture, and Institutional Equity works to ensure that the Horace Mann community is one in which everyone feels a sense of belonging.
 ICIE does this in a variety of ways, including providing professional development, group discussion facilitation, resources, and support for curriculum development to faculty/staff and students.
 The office works closely with the parent alliance groups that are based on racial and ethnic identities, oversees student affinity groups and helps to connect the HM community to the many diversity-related resources available in the community.
 ICIE is also responsible for HM SEED, a professional development program for faculty/staff and parents, that encourages and supports the use of inclusive pedagogy in the classroom.
 ICIE serves as a resource, advocate, and strategic planner for every member of the HM community.